danial880/GigaVision/README.md

 # GigaVision

 [GigaVision](https://gigavision.cn) is a program that seeks to revolutionize computer vision when it meets gigapixel videography with both wide field-of-view and high-resolution details.
+The project contains visualization notebooks that helps understanding the diversity of gigapixel  detection and tracking dataset.
+It also includes a search space which explore best possible image size with respect to best accuracy and inference time.
 ## Notebooks
 - [VisGiga](https://github.com/danial880/Gigavision/blob/main/notebooks/visualize_detection_dataset/VisGiga.ipynb)